Skip to content ↓

 Rewarding Attendance

-Recognising strong attendance is key and celebrating strong attendance is important.
-House Points are given to pupils to acknowledge excellent attendance, and are awarded at regular intervals to those who have achieved excellent attendance or have improved their attendance.
-Within the academy rewards policy, pupils receive additional House Points on a half termly basis for achieving 95%+ attendance.
-Parents can track these House Points via the ClassCharts app.
+Recognising strong attendance is key and celebrating improvements in attendance is important.
+Positive points on Arbor, will be given to all pupils to acknowledge good attendance, and will be awarded at regular intervals, from their coach, for those who have achieved good attendance or have improved their attendance.
+Within the academy rewards policy, pupils will receive additional Praise Points on a half termly basis for achieving 95%+ attendance.
+Parents can track these Praise Points via the Arbor app.

 1. Attendance Monitoring